Explicit Sex Talk Accidentally Aired To Millions Of Viewers During Broadcast Of The U.S. Open

 During a broadcast of Round 2 of the U.S. Open, millions of TV viewers were shocked when some “rough sex talk” could be heard in the background.
-Many first believed that it was some sort of radio interference, but the United States Golf Association has confirmed that the conversation took place between a couple of attendees.
+Many first believed that it was some sort of radio interference, but the USGA has confirmed that the conversation took place between a couple of attendees.

 There are reportedly over 200 mics scattered throughout the golf course, and one of them picked up on a couple of guys talking about rough sex that one of them had with an ex.
 The man said some vulgar things, including how he “headbutted” and “smacked that b—- down” during sex with an ex, according to Sporting News.